-The Attorney General, in consultation with the Chairman of the Federal Trade Commission, made the required finding that the purpose of the Voluntary Agreement may not reasonably be achieved through an agreement having less anticompetitive effect or without any Voluntary Agreement.
-Pursuant to Sec.
-708(f)(1)(B) of the DPA, the Department of Justice separately published this finding in the Federal Register on August 17, 2020 as a notice (85 FR 50049).
-The FEMA Administrator, as the Sponsor of the agreement, certified in writing that the agreement was necessary to help provide for the national defense.
-FEMA provided notice of the formation and the
+The Attorney General, in consultation with the Chairman of the Federal Trade Commission, has made the required finding for the Plan of Action that the purposes of section 708(c)(1) of the DPA cannot reasonably be achieved without the Plan of Action, or by a Plan of Action having less anticompetitive effects than the proposed Plan of Action.
+Pursuant to section 708(f)(1)(B)of the DPA, the Department of Justice separately published the finding for this Plan of Action in the Federal Register.5 The FEMA Administrator has certified in writing that the Plan of Action is necessary to help provide for the national defense.